REVISIONAL SURGERY

 - These fees may be covered if you have private health insurance, depending on your level of cover

-- Fees are your responsibility and you will need careful financial planning you before you embark on any form of cosmetic surgery
+- Fees are your responsibility and you will need financial planning before you embark on any form of cosmetic surgery

 - Private Health Insurance is strongly advised for any cosmetic surgery